 According to the National Council on Aging, 25 million Americans aged 65 or older are economically insecure—living at or below 250 percent of the federal poverty level.
 One-third of senior households have no money left over each month or are in debt after meeting essential expenses.
-In 2015, 2.9 million households with a senior 65 and older experienced food insecurity.

 What about your senior parent or parents?
 Do you know their financial state?
 Would a downturn in health put them in a financial crisis?
 What plans have been made for their future?
 Here are four ways to help you talk to your senior parent about finances.